lemunozm/atmega328p-tetrix/README.md

 # atmega328p-tetrix
-A Tetrix implementation using an atmega328p.
+An implementation of a Tetrix game using an ATmega328/p and a MAX7219/MAX7221 for manage a led array.

 ## TODO list
-- random seed from entropy
+- Random seed from entropy
+- Modify figure generator algorithm.
+Maybe build figures for a template?
-- rotate figures with a new button
+- Rotate figures with a new button